christian-montes/SSH-Git/README.md

 # SSH-Git
 This repository will give instructions on how to create an SSH key, link it to your GitHub accout, and how to expedite the process of making commits to your remote repository on Mac.

+> Note: The following instructions are an edited version of those found on [Github](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) that include extra steps that are skipped on the page and instructions on how to create a `.bash_profile` to speed up the process of making commits to your remote repo.

 ### Creating an SSH Key
 ---